derGreen/MidiCat/README.txt

 #########################################

 # How to
-midi file have to convert to a csv file (so its more a scv to BongoCat converter bu this will chnage in future)
+MIDI file has to convert to a CSV file (so its more an scv to BongoCat converter, but this will change in future)

--start midiCat.exe in cmd
+-Start midiCat.exe in cmd
--Input CSV? paht to .csv file goes here.
+-Input CSV?
+The path to .csv file goes here.
--Channel?, chose the midi channel mit the Melodie line you need, 0 to 15 (channel 0 is only Header, channel 10 is normaly Drums) you have to try.
+-Channel? , chose the midi channel MIT the Melodie line you need, 0 to 15 (channel 0 is only the Header, channel 10 is normally Drums) you have to try.
--Octave shift?, !Bongo+ has only 3 Octaves (C3 to H5) so Midi notes greater than this rollover and become lower notes again.
+-Octave shift? , !
+BBongo+ has only 3 Octaves (C3 to H5) so Midi notes greater than this rollover and become lower notes again.
-    normal Note C4 is Midi value 60 is Keyboard key "Q" or "1" in BongoCat when Octave Shift is 0 Bongo Key Q/1 is C3
+  Normal Note C4 is Midi value 60 is Keyboard key "Q" or "1" in BongoCat
+    When Octave Shift is 0 Bongo Key Q/1 is C3
-    when Octave Shift is 1 Bongo Key Q/1 is C4 (dafault) when Octave Shift is 2 Bongo Key Q/1 is C5
+    When Octave Shift is 1 Bongo Key Q/1 is C4 (default) When Octave Shift is 2 Bongo Key Q/1 is C5

--copy paste text in chat, BongoCat will play it.
+-Copy, paste text in chat, BongoCat will play it.

 #todo

--need to add channel names! data in midi file: 7, 0, Title_t, "Vocals"
+-Need to add channel names!
+Data in midi file: 7, 0, Title_t, "Vocals"

--Find out how matching speed for !bpm can be extractet from midi.
+-Find out how matching speed for "command !Bpm" can be extracted from MIDI.

--integradte midi to CSV in midiCat.
+-Integrate midiCSV.exe in midiCat.

--export in txt file.
+-Export in text file.

--show all midi channel at once, no chosing.
+-Show all MIDI channels at once, no choosing.

--find out haw many channels with Note_on command in file, to show in meune.
+-Find out how many channels with Note_on command in a file, to show in menue.

--two channel Support.
+-multi Instument Support.

 -Drumm support.

--cut Notes after 3 element at once to save letters.
+-Cut Notes after 3 element at once to save letters.

 # History
 28.04.22 create midiCat